Taran-op/VoteIQ/README.md

 # Author

-Built by Taran S for the Google Antigravity Hackathon.
+Built by Taranjeet Singh for the Google Antigravity Hackathon.